Information for Students

 What are the typical hours of placement?

 We base the hours on a 37.5-hour work week, some placements are 4 x 10-hour days (4 on/4 off).
-Statutory holidays are given to students and do not need to be made up.
+Statutory holidays are typically given to students but need to be confirmed by your preceptor.
+They do not need to be made up.

 How many sick days are allowed on placement?

-If you are sick don’t go to placement!
-If you are sick more than 3 consecutive days you need to provide the Academic Fieldwork Coordinator with a doctor’s note.
+If you are sick, don’t go to placement!
+If you are sick for more than three consecutive days, please notify the Academic Fieldwork Coordinator.
+Students may be required to make up lost time in the placement or subsequent placements.

 Are we allowed to miss placement time to attend a conference?